 So what might you use these loans for?

-Here are some business financing tips for using your small business loans for trucking.
+Here are business financing tips for using your working capital.

-A commercial truck can consume $70,000 in diesel fuel every year.
+A commercial truck can consume $70,000 in diesel fuel every year and that cost continues to rise with inflation.
 If you have a handful of trucks in your service, that can easily add up to a quarter—or even half—of a million dollars.
 That’s a huge expense.

 Your revenue will cover that cost.
 But if you’re growing your business, you may have to bring on additional vehicles and drivers to move more cargo.
 That takes fuel, and you might need to pay that cost before you get paid.

 That’s where a small business loan comes in.
 When you add new cabs and trailers, you might preemptively take out a loan to cover their fuel costs.
 Then you don’t need to worry about running in the red while you’re getting your new fleet up to speed.

 And fuel prices are unpredictable.
 If there’s a big spike in the price of fuel, you may need some help covering the cost until you can roll it into your prices or the price goes back down.
 Short-term loans from alternative lenders get you your money fast, which is crucial in these situations.

 You’re probably already using your cabs and trailers to their capacity.
 To grow your business, you’ll need to add more.
 The average class 8 truck costs $120,000.
 That puts a big dent in your bank account.